fenago/mlops-ai-security/lab_guides/md/lab4_search.md

 ### Create Example MLflow Runs

 First, let's create some example MLflow runs.
-This documentation is based on experiments created with the below script.
-If you don't want to interactively explore this on your machine, skip this section.
+This is based on experiments created with the below script.

 Before running the script, let's simply start the MLflow UI on a local host.